 Do you want to practice Dutch today?
 That is possible!
 Just contact one of our teachers today.

-Lesson Overview: Seasons, Months, and Parts of the Year in Dutch
+Introduction to Seasons, Months, and Parts of the Year in Dutch

 Key Vocabulary: Months and Seasons

-- Months of the year: januari, april, juli, oktober, december
+- Months: januari, april, juli, augustus, december

 - Seasons: de lente (spring), de zomer (summer), de herfst (autumn), de winter (winter)